Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Additionally, there are many local fall festivals celebrated around the country that are centered on chrysanthemums.
 They include old traditions like decorating dolls with the flowers.

-Today, long before the fall, gardeners are busy pruning and training the plants into specific shapes, some similar to bonsai trees.
+Long before the autumn season with its kiku festivals, gardeners are meticulously pruning and training chrysanthemum plants into specific shapes, some similar to bonsai trees.
+Branches are carefully wired to grow in desired directions.
 Buds are pinched to encourage multiple flowers to create breathtaking displays.
-The entire process can takes 11 months.
-Then, when the celebrations are over, the plants are cut down and the process is begun again for next year.
+The entire process can take 11 months.
+Then, when the celebrations are over, the plants are cut down and the process is begun again with new plants for next year's festivals.

 © 2017 Caren White